Towards Data-efficient Customer Intent Recognition with Prompt-based Learning Paradigm: Methodology and Experimental Setup

-For our research, we employed OpenPrompt\footnote{https://github.com/thunlp/OpenPrompt}\citep{ding2021openprompt}, a dedicated open-source platform tailored for prompt-learning studies.
-OpenPrompt offers an adaptable environment for the configuration and execution of diverse prompt-learning components, ranging from prompt templates and verbalizers to pre-trained language models.
+For our research, we employed OpenPrompt\footnote{https://github.com/thunlp/OpenPrompt}\citep{ding2021openprompt}, a dedicated open-source platform tailored for prompt-based learning studies.
+OpenPrompt offers an adaptable environment for the configuration and execution of diverse prompt-based learning components, ranging from prompt templates and verbalizers to pre-trained language models.
 Significantly, it ensures smooth integration with the Hugging Face Model Hub, streamlining the use of a variety of pre-trained language models.

-Throughout this paper, OpenPrompt served as our primary tool for organizing and conducting prompt-learning experiments.
-The platform's capabilities proved invaluable in efficiently crafting and evaluating numerous prompt templates and verbalizers.
-Furthermore, OpenPrompt's management features were crucial in comparing and tracking our experimental outcomes, assisting us in pinpointing the optimal prompt-learning approaches for domain-specific text classification.
+Throughout this paper, OpenPrompt served as our primary tool for organizing and conducting prompt-based learning experiments.